codecypher/LearnAI/Level-0/ml/data_prep.md

 A train-test split conists of the following:

-1. Split the dataset into training, validation and test set
+1. Split the dataset into training, validation, and test sets.

 2. We normalize the training set only (fit_transform).

 3. We normalize the validation and test sets using the normalization factors from train set (transform).

 > Instead of discarding the allocated test data after model training and evaluation, it is a good idea to retrain a classifier on the entire dataset for optimal performance.

 ----------

 ## Data Pipelines

 [Data Pipelines](./pipelines.md)

 There are multiple stages to running machine learning algorithms since it involves a sequence of tasks including pre-processing, feature extraction, model fitting, performance, and validation.

 ## Bootstrapping